saikumar1767/RenewableEnergyAnalytics/README.md

            - cd app (If you are not in the app folder)
            - python createdb.py (This creates a db named Users.db in the same folder and also creates a table "user").
-           - Now, to insert a record user record, you can manually send a username, email, and password in the body of POST API (URL: localhost:<port_no>/register) using an app like Postman API to mimic frontend registration (Because the password will be hashed and stored in a table).
+           - Now, to insert a record user record, you can manually send a username, email, and password in the body of POST API (URL: localhost:<port_no>/register)
+             Using an app like Postman API to mimic frontend registration (Because the password will be hashed and stored in a table).
            - Note: Don't use spaces in between while giving a username.
       - To add dummy data, add data into energyData.csv, which has the following Columns:
            - timestamp (In UTC format)